miso-lims/walkthroughs/plain-2-0-samples.md

 Command+V (Mac) on your keyboard to paste.

-## 2.2 Scanning tissues and stocks into a Box
+## 2.2 Scanning Samples into a Box

-In this section we will add the stocks and tissues you just received into your inbox for further work.
+In this section we will add the Samples you just received into your inbox for further work.

 {% include inboxes.md %}